Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

 #### Create Message with Code Interpreter Attachment

-To attach a file with the context to the message, the `MessageAttachment` class have to be used.
+To attach a file with the context to the message, use the `MessageAttachment` class.
 To be able to process the attached file contents we need to provide the `List` with the single element `CodeInterpreterToolDefinition` as a `tools` parameter to both `CreateAgent` method and `MessageAttachment` class constructor.

 Here is an example to pass `CodeInterpreterTool` as tool: